Noise

 The Event Organiser will be asked to provide a point of contact on the day of the event with whom any complaints received can be directed to be addressed.

-If noise levels are exceeded and deemed to be a nuisance, the Event Organiser shall be required to reduce the noise to acceptable levels, paying particular attention to noise nuisance as a direct result of base amplitude.
+If noise levels are exceeded and deemed to potentially cause a nuisance, the Event Organiser shall be required to reduce the noise to acceptable levels, paying particular attention to noise nuisance as a direct result of base amplitude.

-As a general rule, the sound level shall not exceed 65 db (A), at the nearest residential property to the event site.
+In accordance with the current Code of Practice on Environmental Noise Control at Concerts, the sound level shall not exceed 65 db (A), over a 15 minute period, at the nearest residential property to the event site.

-If levels of noise continue to be a nuisance after the Event Organiser has been warned by the Site Supervisor or received a warning from the Council’s Environmental Services Division, then the source of the noise shall be shut down.
+If levels of noise continue to be problematic after the Event Organiser has been warned by the Site Supervisor or received a warning from the Shared Regulatory Services, then the source of the noise shall be shut down.

 In serious cases of noise nuisance, a notice may be served under the Environmental Protection Act 1990 on the Event Organiser.
 This can lead to a fine of up to £20,000 being levied by a court, following a successful prosecution.